Gnkgo/summaries/computer-networks/cn_summary.md

 - The 802.11b wireless protocol incorporates a link-layer ACK not present in regular Ethernet

 - **Physical layer:** The job of the link layer is to move whole frames from one node to another; however, the job of the physical layer is to move individual bits.
 Many protocols exist, depending on the physical medium; e.g. Ethernet has different protocols for different cable types.

+## Address Resolution Protocol (ARP)
+- It allows a host to get the MAC address associated with an IP address

 ## Ethernet
 1. frame starts with destination address